rss-sre-1/rss-inventory-service/README.md

 Endpoints and methods are mapped out below.

-Feel free to import Postman file [here](RSS-Inventory-Service.postman_collection.json)
-Just make sure to replace base url with your specific EKS DNS.
+Feel free to import Postman file [here.](RSS-Inventory-Service.postman_collection.json) Make sure to replace base url with your specific EKS DNS.
 EKS DNS can be found by using the command `kubectl get ing`

 #### Endpoints